 The past decade has seen a wide-spread of the microarray technology for genome-wide gene expression analysis in medical research.
-The use of microarray in medical science ranges from basic research to clinical apploications including disease etiology, patient classification, disease diagnosis and prognosis.
-As a result, there has been an ever increasig demand for biostatistical and bioinformatics analysis of the massive data produced by microarray experiments.
+The use of microarray in medical science ranges from basic research to clinical applications including disease etiology, patient classification, disease diagnosis and prognosis.
+As a result, there has been an ever increasing demand for biostatistical and bioinformatics analysis of the massive data produced by microarray experiments.
 This 4-day-course is designed to meet the booming demand from researchers, PhD students and clinicians.
-The compact course covers basic technique, data preprocessing, statistical analysis, prediction model building and biological pathway analysis.
+The compact course covers basic technique, data pre-processing, statistical analysis, prediction model building and biological pathway analysis.
 Students are expected to perform independent analysis on their own microarray data upon completion of the course.

 Organizer: Qihua Tan, University of Southern Denmark, Odense

 Teachers: Qihua Tan, Torben Kruse, Mads Thomassen, Martin Larsen & Mark Burton

 The course is free of charge for PhD students enrolled in The Institute of Health Sciences at the University of Southern Denmark.